lambduli/monolog/README.md

 We also have variables like `A` or `B`.
 They start with an upper case letter.

+When we don't care about the specific value we can use a *wildcard symbol*, written `_`.
+Wildcard should unify with anything.

 We have facts:
 ```prolog
 one(s(z)).